h4ckyou/h4ckyou.github.io/posts/ctf/perfectr00t24/solution.md

 - Heap overflow
 - Format string bug

-The heap overflow exists because we are reading at most 48 bytes into `chunk->name`  which can only hold up 32bytes of data
+The heap overflow exists because we are reading at most 48 bytes into `chunk->name`  which can only hold up 32 bytes of data

 While the format string bug is because it prints the content of `chunk->name` without using a format specifier